-Possible declines in vehicle sales may be caused in particular by an unfavorable macroeconomic environment for the Mercedes-Benz Group and in the context of political or economic uncertainties.
+Possible declines in vehicle sales may be caused in particular by a worse-than-expected macroeconomic environment for the Mercedes-Benz Group and in the context of political, trade policy or economic uncertainties.
 In addition to weaker economic growth overall, factors such as high energy prices, high inflation, interest rates, and volatile exchange rates may lead to market uncertainty or loss of purchasing power and may have a negative impact on demand in the automotive sector.
 A lower-than-expected market acceptance of electric vehicles can also lead to risks in the development of unit sales and can have a negative impact on earnings.